encounterplus/encounterplus/docs/faq.md

 ### How can I quickly find image for certain monster?

 Just tap on monster name in Monster card.
 You will be redirected to Google Search in Safari browser.
-Works even better in split screen, where you can update monster’s artwork by draggin image from Safari to Monster card.
+Works even better in split screen, where you can update monster’s artwork by dragging image from Safari to Monster card.

 ### How can I delete creatures from encounter?